<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=393225&amp;fmt=gif">

 Turn to Weber Logistics for Hazardous Material Storage

-At Weber, chemical logistics has been a company focus for almost 50 years.
+At Weber, chemical logistics has been a company focus for over 50 years.
 We understand the operational and regulatory requirements for handling a range of chemicals.
 In fact, Weber’s chemical handling processes are a model for the Los Angeles County Fire Department’s Training Program.